Cumulocity-IoT/cumulocity-xdk-agent/README.md

 2. Register XDK in Cumulocity & Upload SMART Rest Template
 3. Install XDK Workbench: https://xdk.bosch-connectivity.com/de/software-downloads
 4. Prepare project
 5. Flash your C8Y Device Agent on your XDK
+6. Procedure when re-registering device in Cumulocity tenant

-## 1. Prepare SD card
+### 1. Prepare SD card
 > NOTE: Make sure your SD card is smaller 32GB, otherwise it can't be formatted in the FAT filesystem format
 1. Format SD in FAT format
 2. Adapt settings in `config.txt` and copy to SD card.
 A template for config.txt exists in the project "cumulocity-xdk-agent/resources"

-## 2. Register XDK in Cumulocity & upload SMART Rest Template
+### 2. Register XDK in Cumulocity & upload SMART Rest Template

 1. Before starting the XDK a C8Y device registration for the XDK has to be created in your C8Y tenant.
 Pls. see https://www.cumulocity.com/guides/users-guide/device-management.
 2. The agent uses the MAC of the WLAN chip.
 Pls. check on sticker on the bottom side of your XDK under `WLAN: 7C_7C_7C_7C_7C_7C` , e.g. `XDK_7C_7C_7C_7C_7C_7C`
 > NOTE: prepend `XDK_` before WLAN MAC adress
 3. Upload SMART Rest Template "XDK_Template_Collection.json" from folder resources/XDK_Template_Collection.json to your C8Y tenant.
 Pls see https://www.cumulocity.com/guides/users-guide/device-management for required steps

-## 3. Install XDK Workbench
+### 3. Install XDK Workbench

 Install  XDK Workbench: https://xdk.bosch-connectivity.com/software-downloads
 > NOTE: Installation path must not contains blanks